-Lose Weight and Get Fit with Tom Kerridge is on BBC Two on Wednesdays at 8.30pm, or watch it on BBC iPlayer.
+Lose Weight and Get Fit with Tom Kerridge is on BBC iPlayer.
+Tom Kerridge’s Lose Weight for Good is on BBC Two on Monday at 7pm.

 Trying to lose weight?
 Or just want to make sure you eat enough calories to fuel your exercise regime?
 Use our calculator to find out how many calories you need – and how many your exercise session will burn.
 If you have an overweight BMI and want to lose weight, you can do so safely by cutting up to 500 calories from your daily requirement.
 Alternatively, combine a smaller calorie reduction with an exercise programme that adds up to a daily calorie deficit of 500.

 Our calculator asks you for your activity level, with a choice of five categories, in order to calculate your calorie requirement.
 Remember – this is activity before your exercise session is taken into account.
 If you’re an office worker who drives to work and does little activity in your day-to-day life, you’ll be in the sedentary category.
 If you have an extremely physically demanding job that requires almost continuous lifting and/or other strenuous exertion, you’ll be in the fifth category – but let’s be honest, very few people are in this group.

 You can then enter the type of exercise you plan to do and how long your exercise session will be.
 Our calculator will tell you how many calories it will burn.
 If you want to maintain your weight you can add these calories to your daily requirement.

 How much exercise should you do per day?

 If you’re baffled by exercise and weight-loss messages, you’re not alone.
 We know it’s important to exercise every day, but we’re told it can take several hours of brisk walking to burn off a single slice of cake.
 So what is a healthy exercise and diet pattern – and how the heck can you achieve it if your work requires you to sit down for several hours a day?